 This used to be paid monthly or quarterly to the National Insurance office

 It now forms part of the tax liability payable on 31st January each year, increasing the lump sum payable by £153.40 in 2019 (£156 in 2020)

 Personal savings allowance

-- Interest is no longer taxed at source and is instead paid gross
+Interest is not taxed at source and is instead paid gross

-- Availability to transfer up to £1,100 of the personal allowance to a spouse if
+Availability to transfer up to £1,250 of the personal allowance to a spouse if:

 If you want to discuss in more detail how any of the issues above are relevant to your specific circumstances, get in touch with your client manager who will be happy to help.

 Whatever issues affect you personally, the important thing is to get your tax return prepared as soon as possible after 5th April so that, whatever the outcome, you will be forewarned and will have plenty of time to plan if the end tax bill is not what you had hoped!

 If you're not already signed up to the A4G Portal, we recommend that you log onto our website and get this set up now so that information for your return can be exchanged quickly and securely in both directions and we can get your tax return moving.

 Give us a call on 01474 853856 for a chat about your business.